The Big Combo: Plot

 Meanwhile, McClure wants to take over.
 He plots with Fante and Mingo to ambush Mr. Brown, but they betray him.
-With McClure dependent upon a hearing aid, Mr. Brown promises he will not hear the bullets when they murder him.
-He removes the hearing aid, and Fante and Mingo gun down McClure in silence.
+With McClure dependent upon a hearing aid, Mr. Brown promises, as a small mercy, he will not have to hear the bullets when they murder him.
+Brown removes the hearing aid, at which point the soundtrack abruptly cuts to complete silence, and Fante and Mingo gun down McClure in a brief subjective silent shot.

 At police headquarters, Susan and Alicia talk, and Diamond tells them about Rita being murdered.
 Alicia agrees to tell everything she knows, but Mr. Brown shows up and Alicia reacts with terror when she sees him.
 He has a writ of habeas corpus, effectively preventing Alicia from testifying against her husband.
 Mr. Brown takes food to Fante and Mingo, who are hiding out from the police, and also gives them a box, saying it contains a large sum of money for them to divide between them, but the box contains a bomb that apparently kills both of them.

 Mr. Brown shoots Diamond's partner, Sam, and kidnaps Susan, planning to fly away to safety.
 However, Mingo survives the assassination attempt by Mr. Brown, and he confesses to Diamond that Mr. Brown was behind all the murders while sobbing over the body of his colleague Fante.
 Alicia is able to help Diamond figure out that Mr. Brown has taken Susan to a private airport where he intends to board his getaway plane.

 However, Mr. Brown's plane does not show up, with the situation culminating in a foggy hangar shootout.
 Susan shines the fog lamp from Mr. Brown's car in his eyes, dazzling him and allowing Diamond to arrest him.
 The final scene shows the silhouetted figures of Diamond and Susan in the fog.